Frequently Asked Questions

 Acupuncture is acupuncture—piercing the skin with needles.
-In a few states, Nebraska being one of them, chiropractors, medical doctors, and dentists are allowed to "do acupuncture" within their scope of practice.
+In a few states, Nebraska being one of them, chiropractors, medical doctors, and dentists are allowed to “do acupuncture” within their scope of practice.
 But acupuncture is one small part of an entire system of medicine that has been practiced and perfected for over 3,000 years.
-"Doing acupuncture" and practicing Traditional Chinese Medicine are two very different things.
-See "Acupuncture Training" and "Qualifications" under About Treatment to compare the levels of training.
+“Doing acupuncture” and practicing Traditional Chinese Medicine are two very different things.
+See “Acupuncture Training” under About Us to compare the levels of training.

 Currently in the state of Nebraska, very few insurance companies cover treatment.
 There are a few, however, and it is best to check with your insurance company to find out.
 (And the more we as consumers demand something, the better we are heard!)
 We do not currently file insurance in our office, but we are happy to supply you with the necessary invoice to submit for reimbursement.